HankofallTrades/dyson-defender/memory-bank/architecture.md

 - Handling window resize events to maintain proper aspect ratio
 - Using container dimensions rather than window dimensions for more flexible embedding
 - Setting canvas to fill available space with appropriate CSS

+### Entity-Component-System (ECS)

+- Using a pure ECS architecture for flexible entity management
+- Implementing systems as independent processors of entity data
+- Keeping components as pure data structures
+- Using factory functions for entity creation
+- Maintaining proper separation between game logic and rendering
+- Implementing efficient entity querying through component types
+- Using TypeScript for type-safe component handling

+### Component Management

+- Components are stored in type-specific maps for efficient access
+- Entity IDs are used as keys for component storage
+- Components can be added and removed dynamically
+- Component queries are optimized for performance
+- Proper cleanup of components on entity removal

+### System Architecture

+- Systems are independent processors of entity data
+- Each system focuses on a specific aspect of entity behavior
+- Systems can be added and removed dynamically
+- System updates are coordinated by the World class
+- Systems maintain proper separation of concerns

 ## File Purposes